attaswift/BTree/README.md

 > (like inserting into a red-black tree, red curve).

 > Note that the big gap between collections imported from
-> stdlib and those imported from external modules is caused by a [limitation in the current Swift compiler/ABI](#perf)
+> stdlib and those imported from external modules is caused by a [limitation in the current Swift compiler/ABI](#perf):
-> that will probably get (at least partially) solved in future compiler versions.)
-> When/if the Swift compiler learns to specialize non-stdlib generics across module boundaries,
-> imported collections will become considerably faster, which will reduce the element count at which
+> when this limitation is lifted, the gap will narrow considerably, which will reduce the element count
-> they get to reap the benefits of their lower asymptotic complexity.
+> at which you'll be able to reap the benefits of lower asymptotic complexity.

->
-> (This effect is already visible on the benchmark for the "inlined" sorted array (light green),
+> (This effect is already visible (albeit in reverse) on the benchmark for the "inlined" sorted array (light green),
 > which is essentially the same code as the regular one (dark green) except it was implemented
 > in the same module as the benchmarking loop, so the compiler has more options to optimize away
 > witness tables and other levels of abstraction.
 That line starts curving up much sooner, at about 2000